 All Ambrose students have access to free online mental health and wellness platforms.
 24/7/365 support is available.
 Download the app or access the online support.

 The Peer Health Team is made up of Ambrose students who help to raise awareness around mental health and wellness.

 Wellness is actively practicing healthy habits in order to attain better health outcomes in all areas of our lives.
 These practices can be related to mental health, physical health, spiritual health, and social health among other holistic dimensions.
 The outcome is that instead of just surviving, by practicing healthy habits, we begin thriving.
 The World Health Organization defines mental health as a "state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.

 What is mental illness or a mental health problem?

 "Mental illnesses are health problems that affect the way we think about ourselves, relate to others, and interact with the world around us.
 They affect our thoughts, feelings, and behaviours.
 Mental illnesses can disrupt a person’s life or create challenges, but with the right supports, a person can get back on a path to recovery and wellness" (Canada Mental Health Association).
-Mental illnesses are often diagnosed by a psychologist or health care professional and can include things like anxiety, depression, bipolar disorder, and so on.
-Practicing wellness can help to improve well-being for those living with a mental illness.
+Mental illnesses are diagnosed by a psychologist or health care professional and can include things like anxiety, depression, bipolar disorder, and so on.
+Wellness practices can help to improve well-being for those living with a mental illness.